You’re sure you’ve tried every advanced strategy possible, but your Facebook ads still aren’t driving the results you want. What’s the deal?

 If your audience is too small, however, it’ll never get off the ground, and you’ll never reach enough people to make a dent in sales down the road.

-The solution is to start with a number of people of around 1 - 2 million.
+The solution here is to start with a number of people of around 2-10 million.
 If that sounds high, remember that larger audiences result in lower costs-per-thousand impressions (CPMs).

-In the beginning, you’ll need to keep adding interests and brand names to build up that list over a million.
-But once your list size peaks, you'll want to start reducing the number to the ideal size by adding audience exclusions.
+In the beginning, you’ll need to keep adding interests and brand names to build up that list over the recommended 2 million person threshold.
+But once your list size peaks at or over 10 million, you’ll want to start reducing the number to the ideal size by adding audience exclusions.

 We want to reach young homeowning gardeners, but only the ones who are actually home to do their gardening.